ExpressionEngine/ExpressionEngine-User-Guide/docs/development/addon-development-overview.md

 [TOC]

 ## Why Create A Custom Add-On
 While ExpressionEngine offers a lot of functionality right out of the box, sometimes you want more power or to do things that ExpressionEngine doesn't natively do.
-You can always look for a [third-party add-on](/add-ons/overview.md) developed by someone else.
-However, even then what you want to do is unique to just your site.
-This is where custom add-ons come in.

 Here are some ideas of what you can accomplish with a custom add-on: